Art and Design

 Knowledge about Art

 Children will gain knowledge about the different processes involved in art, for example which tools and materials to use and how to take care of them.
-Key vocabulary is taught during the lesson to develop children’s language, such as texture, portrait, printing etc. As children become more used to looking at the work of artists, they will develop an understanding of how artists work and apply their knowledge to their own work.
+Key vocabulary is taught during the lesson to develop children’s language, such as texture, portrait, printing etc. As children become used to looking at the work of artists, they will develop a more rigorous understanding of how artists work and apply their knowledge to their own work.
 They will also learn about where the artists live and when they lived.
+Children are inspired by the artwork of famous artists and begin to think critically and reflect on how this knowledge will affect the creation of their own art work.

 "Creativity takes courage."
 Henri Matisse